 Recognizing the importance of the COVID-19 Response Team in reaching the community with critical healthcare information and care, Healthcare Network has expanded the size and work of team to form the Healthcare Network Community Outreach Team.

-“During the pandemic, Healthcare Network recognized early the need to build trust by providing culturally and language-appropriate information about COVID-19, particularly in remote, vulnerable communities,” said Julie Pedretti, vice president of external affairs, who was originally hired to organize the five-member response team.
+“During the pandemic, Healthcare Network recognized early the need to build trust by providing culturally and language-appropriate information about COVID-19, particularly in remote, vulnerable communities,” said Jean Paul Roggiero, director of community relations.
 “When we saw success of the door-to-door efforts during the pandemic, we knew we could continue to make a significant impact in preventative healthcare beyond our walls in the remote corners of our community.”

 The grant allows Healthcare Network to hire six additional full-time community health workers with the goal of reaching the underserved in areas including: